-If you or a loved one is concerned about disability benefit eligibility, the disability lawyers at the Law Practice of Ken Kieklak may be able to help.
+If you or a loved one is concerned about disability benefit eligibility, a Fayetteville AR disability lawyer at the Law Practice of Ken Kieklak may be able to help.
 For more than 20 years Ken Kieklak has fought on behalf of people in northwest Arkansas.
-To schedule a free and confidential injury consultation call us at 479-439-1843 today.
+To schedule a free and confidential injury consultation call us at (479) 316-0438 today.

 Let’s explore how the Social Security Administration will assess your claim for Social Security Disability benefits.